XericZephyr/LeetCode/Gossip.md

 * Search a 2D Matrix II: Design Reasonable Path
 * Search for a Range: Binary Search, corner case
+* Longest Increasing Subsequence: using dynamic programming, no idea how to use O(NLogN)

 ## List or Pointer
 * Rotate List: Just try to fool you by different corner case